l-white/c-sharp-path/README.md

 *Note: It is perfectly valid to deploy to AWS instead of Azure DevOps, but most courses that cover C# will have you deploy to Azure DevOps.
 It is also a little easier for beginners, due to the GUI that Microsoft provides, but AWS is definitely more popular.
 If you want to learn AWS instead, you can take a look at this book: Developing on AWS with C# by Noah Gift and James Charlesworth*

 ## A Question You Might Ask
-*Why are we skipping sections 4 and 5 in the C# course?* I'm glad you asked!
+*Why are we skipping the section on Blazor in the C# course?* I'm glad you asked!
 The reason is that a number of large-scale applications are built with frameworks like Vue and Angular or with React (which is technically a library).
 As a full-stack software engineer, I am personally seeing much more demand for React skills than for Razor and Blazor.
 That said, it doesn't hurt to learn them so that you understand the trade-offs of using them versus a different framework.

 In addition, the "headless" model is becoming more popular, but there are still plenty of apps that use MVC, and MVC is a great starting point to understand concepts like the separation of concerns.